Academic Standing Policy

 Academic decision – any decision relating to a final course mark or standing in a program, or action.

-Promotions Review Committee (PRC) – is responsible for informing the Office of the Registrar regarding matters relating to student grades, progress, supplemental and post supplemental activity within their didactic and clinical/co-op studies.
+Promotions Review Committee (PRC) – is responsible for informing the Registrar’s Office regarding matters relating to student grades, progress, supplemental and post supplemental activity within their didactic and clinical/co-op studies.

 Student – an individual who at the time of the decision being made, is registered in a credit or non-credit course delivered by Michener either on or off campus.